-Though many have viewed Scripture as simply a collection of myths and legends, it reveals why the world is the way it is, and explains what lies ahead.
-Your Bible describes a powerful spirit being known as "the Devil and Satan, who deceives the whole world" (Revelation 12:9–10).
-Scripture refers to this being by various names—Lucifer, Satan, the Devil, the evil one, the great dragon, and the serpent of old (see Isaiah 14; Matthew 6:13).
+While many view the Bible as simply a collection of myths and legends, this amazing book reveals why the world is the way it is and explains its future.
+Your Bible actually reveals a powerful spirit being known as “the great dragon… that serpent of old, called the Devil and Satan, who deceives the whole world” (Revelation 12:9).
+Scripture refers to this being by various other names as well, such as “Lucifer” and “the evil one” (Isaiah 14:12; Matthew 6:13).

-Satan is also described as "the god of this age" who has blinded human beings to the real source of truth (2 Corinthians 4:3–4).
-As the "ruler of this world" (John 14:30) and the "prince of the power of the air" (Ephesians 2:2), Satan influences human thought processes by broadcasting his warped ideas—which unsuspecting people pick up in their minds and assume are their own ideas.
-This is the ultimate source of the perversions that have influenced so many religions, ideologies and cultures in our world.
-Since Satan is described as a murderer and a liar, and as the "father" of lies (John 8:44), it is no wonder that the world has experienced so much trouble, tragedy and bloodshed down through history!
+The Bible describes this being as “the god of this age” who has blinded human beings to the real source of truth (2 Corinthians 4:3–4).
+As the “ruler of this world” (John 14:30) and the “prince of the power of the air” (Ephesians 2:2), Satan influences human thought processes by broadcasting his warped ideas, which unsuspecting people absorb and assume are their own.
+This is the ultimate source of the perversions that have influenced so many religions, ideologies, and cultures in our world.
+Since Satan is described as not only a murderer and a liar, but as the very “father” of lies (John 8:44), it is no wonder that the world has experienced so much trouble, tragedy, and bloodshed throughout history.

-The Bible points out there are ultimately just two ways of life: God's way of truth and right, and Satan's path of error and wrong.
-The book of Genesis reveals that Satan deceived the first human beings into choosing his lies and rejecting God's way—a choice that seemed appealing but led to big problems (Genesis 3; Proverbs 14:12).
+The Bible shows that there are ultimately just two ways of life: God’s way of truth and right, and Satan’s path of error and wrong.
+The book of Genesis reveals that Satan deceived the first human beings into choosing his lies and rejecting God’s way—a choice that seemed appealing but led to big problems (Genesis 3; Proverbs 14:12).

-When God revealed Himself to the Egyptians through Moses, Egypt's religious leaders soon realized that their gods were powerless before the true God (Exodus 8:19).
-In the book of Isaiah, the God of the Bible scoffs at the powerless, man-made idols worshipped by pagan nations (see Isaiah 44:9–11; 46:5–11), yet Scripture records that the Babylonian king Nebuchadnezzar came to recognize the real God and acknowledged Him as such (see Daniel 4:34–37).
+When God revealed Himself to the Egyptians through Moses, Egypt’s religious leaders soon realized that their false gods were powerless before the true God (Exodus 8:19).
+In the book of Isaiah, the God of the Bible scoffs at the inanimate, man-made idols worshipped by pagan nations (cf. Isaiah 44:9–11; 46:5–11), and Scripture records that the Babylonian king Nebuchadnezzar came to recognize the real God and acknowledge Him as such (Daniel 4:34–37).

-In the first century ad, the Apostle Paul noted that the idol-worshiping Greeks of Athens even had a statue to the "Unknown God"—so Paul told them who that God really is (Acts 17:16–34).
-In his letter to the Romans, Paul spoke against misguided pagan teachers "who suppress the truth in unrighteousness," and he charged that "even as they did not like to retain God in their knowledge, God gave them over to a debased mind" (Romans 1:18–32).
-The book of Revelation describes a woman (symbolic of a church), dressed in scarlet, who deceives the world with her false doctrines.
-Her great false church will support a coming beast power in Europe, and is linked symbolically to the seven hills of Rome, as well as to ancient Babylon as the fount of our world's evil political and religious systems (Revelation 17:1–9).
-The Scriptures state that Satan will empower both the beast and a church that has spread false religious ideas (see Revelation 13; 2 Thessalonians 2:9–10).
-Indeed, the Bible reveals that Satan—the "god of this age"—is the author of the fighting, the bickering and the misguided false religions around us.
+In the first century AD, the Apostle Paul noted that the idol-worshiping Greeks of Athens even had an altar to the “Unknown God”—so Paul told them who this God really was (Acts 17:16–34).
+Paul decried misguided pagan teachers “who suppress the truth in unrighteousness,” and he asserted that “even as they did not like to retain God in their knowledge, God gave them over to a debased mind” (Romans 1:18–32).
+The book of Revelation describes a woman, symbolic of a church, who is dressed in scarlet and deceives the world with her false doctrines.
+This great false church will support a coming beast power in Europe and is linked symbolically to the seven hills of Rome, as well as to ancient Babylon, the fount of our world’s evil political and religious systems (Revelation 17:1–9).
+Scripture shows that Satan will empower both the beast and a church that has spread false religious doctrine and ideas (cf. Revelation 13; 2 Thessalonians 2:9–10).
+Indeed, the Bible reveals that Satan—the “god of this age”—is the author of all the misguided, contentious, false religions around us.

-Both the Bible and history reveal that "Christianity" has not escaped Satan's deceptive efforts.
-The New Testament warns repeatedly about false teachers who claim to be ministers of Jesus Christ, yet deceive many into following corrupted versions of Christianity (Matthew 7:15–20; 24:3–5; 2 Thessalonians 2; 2 Timothy 3; 2 Timothy 4; 2 Peter 2).
-The Apostle Paul describes misguided ministers who claim to be Christians, but who actually serve Satan when they preach about another Jesus and another gospel—contrary to what is found in Scripture (2 Corinthians 11:3–4, 13–15).
+Both the Bible and secular history reveal that “Christianity” has not escaped Satan’s deceptive efforts.
+The New Testament warns repeatedly of false teachers who, while claiming to be ministers of Jesus Christ, deceive many into following corrupted versions of Christianity (Matthew 7:15–20; 24:3–5; 2 Thessalonians 2; 2 Timothy 3; 2 Timothy 4; 2 Peter 2:1–3).
+The Apostle Paul describes misguided ministers who, while claiming to be Christians, actually serve Satan when they preach about another Jesus and another gospel—contrary to what is found in Scripture (2 Corinthians 11:3–4, 13–15).

-Jesus, the Apostles and the early Church never participated in weekly Sunday worship; they observed the biblical seventh-day Sabbath as they had been taught (see Luke 4:16; Acts 13:13–14, 42–44; 16:11–15; 17:1–2).
-Yet, today, most who call themselves "Christians" worship on Sunday—a day of worship established almost 300 years after the apostolic era by the Roman Emperor Constantine at the Council of Nicea!
-Religious leaders around Constantine's era also began to enforce their teaching that Jesus' birth was to be observed on December 25—a day on which pagans celebrated the rebirth of the Sun—though the Bible nowhere commands the observance of Christ's birth, and in fact shows that Jesus was not born in the cold of winter.
-Jesus was actually born in the milder temperatures of autumn, when shepherds could stay out at night, tending to their flocks (Luke 2:8).
-Ignoring biblical truths, however, false leaders reasoned that "Christianizing" formerly pagan holidays would make it easier to win pagan converts—even though Scripture tells God's people not to adopt the customs of other religions (Deuteronomy 12:30).
+Jesus, the Apostles, and the early Church never participated in weekly Sunday worship; they observed the biblical seventh-day Sabbath as they had been taught (cf. Luke 4:16; Acts 13:13–14, 42–44; 16:13; 17:1–2).
+Yet, today, most who call themselves “Christians” worship on Sunday, a day of worship codified centuries after the apostolic era by Roman Emperor Constantine at the Council of Laodicea.
+Religious leaders around Constantine’s era also began to enforce their teaching that Jesus’ birth was to be observed on December 25—a day on which pagans celebrated the rebirth of the sun, though Scripture shows that the birth of Jesus was actually in the milder temperatures of autumn, when shepherds could stay out at night, tending to their flocks (Luke 2:8).
+False leaders reasoned that “Christianizing” formerly pagan holidays would make it easier to win pagan converts—even though Scripture tells God’s people not to adopt the customs of other religions (Deuteronomy 12:30).

-Historian Will Durant states plainly, "Christianity did not destroy paganism; it adopted it… Christianity was the last great creation of the ancient pagan world" (Caesar and Christ, p.
+Historian Will Durant wrote plainly, “Christianity did not destroy paganism; it adopted it….
+Christianity was the last great creation of the ancient pagan world” (Caesar and Christ, p.
 595).
-Religious pollster George Barna has observed that "a great deal of what we Christians do for Sunday morning church did not come from Jesus Christ, the apostles or the Scriptures… Strikingly much of what we do for 'church' was lifted directly out of pagan culture in the post-apostolic period" (Pagan Christianity, Viloa & Barna, p.
+Religious researchers Frank Viola and George Barna have observed that many “Christian” practices “did not come from Jesus Christ, the apostles, or the Scriptures….
+Strikingly, much of what we do for ‘church’ was lifted directly out of pagan culture in the postapostolic period” (Pagan Christianity?, p.
 6).
-These are facts of history, yet most "Christians" today do not realize how much their practices reflect centuries of religious corruption.
+These are facts of history, yet most today do not realize how much “Christian” practice reflects centuries of religious corruption.

-Considering Satan's hand in the process, it is not hard to see why there are so many different varieties of "Christianity."
-However, Jesus said, "I will build My church"—not churches (Matthew 16:18)—and the Apostle Paul urged Christians that "there be no divisions among you, but that you be perfectly joined together in the same mind and in the same judgment" (1 Corinthians 1:10).
+Considering Satan’s influence, we can understand why there are so many different varieties of “Christianity.”
+Jesus, however, said, “I will build My church”—not churches (Matthew 16:18).
+Later, Paul urged Christians that “there be no divisions among you, but that you be perfectly joined together in the same mind and in the same judgment” (1 Corinthians 1:10).